Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Everything spans from zero in quantum fluctuation and remains as a single invisible unit.
 It begins at a singularity which spans to what you would call the Big Bang.
-The singularity exists before the big bang.
-There may be many more universe than just ours.
+The singularity existed before the Big Bang.
+There may be many more universes than just ours.

 <br /><br />

-There are fun experiments you can do by your self called the observer effect.
-There is a silent observer within your self that can see your own thoughts without reacting to them that feels silent like a nothing and at the same time is infinite potential.
-This act of self refection tells you that you are not just a mind reacting like a robot and that this observer outside your thoughts could be the singularity (Universal conciseness, or Mind at large) <a href="https://youtu.be/zfn2kFOeNKg?si=1HwA0W70RxdNyT3I" target="_blank">The observer and the observed</a>.
-This is a powerful realization reveals there is no self and there is only one singularity.
-The separation we see at lower scales of reality in matter to self and others are all the singularity bought down to a smaller scale or organization into an reality and a point of perception.
+There are fun experiments you can do by yourself, called the observer effect.
+There is a silent observer within yourself that can see your own thoughts without reacting to them, one that feels like nothing and, at the same time, holds infinite potential.
+This act of self-reflection tells you that you are not just a mind reacting like a robot and that this observer outside your thoughts could be the singularity (Universal conciseness, or Mind at large) <a href="https://youtu.be/zfn2kFOeNKg?si=1HwA0W70RxdNyT3I" target="_blank">The observer and the observed</a>.
+This is a powerful realization that reveals there is no self and there is only one singularity.
+The separation we see at lower scales of reality, from matter to self and others, is all the singularity brought down to a smaller scale, organized into a reality and a point of perception.

 <br /><br />

-Alan watts combines both scientific understanding with what we already know about everything in a simplified explanation.
+Alan Watts combines both scientific understanding and our existing knowledge in a simplified explanation.

 <br /><br />

-Realize that everything connects to everything else (Leonardo da Vinci 1452-1519).
+Realize that everything connects to everything else (Leonardo da Vinci, 1452-1519).

 <br /><br />